siddheshsathe/CarND-Behavioral-Cloning-P3/README.md

 This repository contains starting files for the Behavioral Cloning Project.
 In this project, I've used what I've learned about deep neural networks and convoltional neural networks.
 Using this learning, a driver's driving behavior is cloned to drive the car in simulator autonomously.
-<br>I've trained validated and then tested the model with self generated training and validation set using Udacity SDC's provided simulator.
+<br>I've trained, validated and then tested the model with self generated training and validation set using Udacity SDC's provided simulator.
 The model was trained to predict the steering angle for autonomous car.

 To meet specifications from [rubric points](https://review.udacity.com/#!/rubrics/432/view), the project has below files:
 * model.py (script used to create model)